prajapati-priyanka/pineUI-component-library/README.md

 # PINEUI

-A lightweight CSS Library with pre-definesd classes that helps to develop fast and powerful websites.
+A lightweight CSS Library with pre-defined classes that helps to develop fast and powerful websites.
 That can be easily customized further at your own choice.

 # Live Preview